MelodicXP/city-explorer/README.md

 Finish time: 6:00 pm

-Actual time needed to complete: 5 hrs
+Actual time needed to complete: In process

 ### 10-18-2023

-Name of feature: Connect to local server API
+Name of feature: Lab 07 - Connect to local server API

 Estimate of time needed to complete: 5 hrs